Azure/API-Management/changelogs/api-management-service.md

 This release will be deployed gradually in phases and batches, [following the safe deployment practices framework](https://learn.microsoft.com/en-us/azure/api-management/validate-service-updates).
 The rollout will span several weeks across all Azure regions, so your services may not have the new features and fixes until the deployment is complete.

+### Featured content

+- Discover the latest announcements and demos in [our Microsoft Ignite session "Effective API governance in the era of AI with Azure API Management"](https://aka.ms/apim/ignite/2024).
+- Watch the recording of [our YouTube live stream in December](https://aka.ms/apim/live/2024-12), featuring deep-dives into recent features and industry developments.

 ### New features and improvements

 - [Azure OpenAI token limit policy](https://learn.microsoft.com/azure/api-management/azure-openai-token-limit-policy) now fully supports prompts that include images.